trimstray/test-your-sysadmin-skills/README.md

 <details>
 <summary><b>What is NAT?
 What is it used for?</b></summary><br>

-It enables private IP networks that use unregistered IP addresses to connect to the Internet.
-NAT operates on a router, usually connecting two networks together, and translates the private (not globally unique) addresses in the internal network into legal addresses, before packets are forwarded to another network.
+It enables private IP networks that use unregistered IP addresses to connect to the Internet. **NAT** operates on a router, usually connecting two networks together, and translates the private (not globally unique) addresses in the internal network into legal addresses, before packets are forwarded to another network.

-Workstations or other computers requiring special access outside the network can be assigned specific external IPs using NAT, allowing them to communicate with computers and applications that require a unique public IP address.
-NAT is also a very important aspect of firewall security.
+Workstations or other computers requiring special access outside the network can be assigned specific external IPs using **NAT**, allowing them to communicate with computers and applications that require a unique public IP address. **NAT** is also a very important aspect of firewall security.

 Useful resources: